ScilifelabDataCentre/pathogens-portal/content/english/highlights/poliovirus_replication.md

 This study was funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie, the Human Frontier Science Program (Career Development Award, and the Knut and Alice Wallenberg Foundation (through the Wallenberg Centre for Molecular Medicine Umeå)

-Read more about the research group at center affiliation is Wallenberg Centre for Molecular Medicine (WCMM) [here](https://www.umu.se/forskning/grupper/lars-anders-carlson/).
+Read more about the research group at Umeå university/Wallenberg Centre for Molecular Medicine (WCMM) [here](https://www.umu.se/forskning/grupper/lars-anders-carlson/).